-Some parasites can be detected by serologic tests (see Table 2: Approach to Parasitic Infections: Serologic and Molecular Tests for Parasitic Infections).
+Some parasites can be detected by serologic tests (see Table: Serologic and Molecular Tests for Parasitic Infections).

-Despite substantial investment and research, no vaccines are yet available for prevention of human parasitic infections.
+Despite substantial investment and research, no vaccines are yet available for prevention of human parasitic infections; however, studies of a new malaria vaccine suggest that it may slightly decrease but not eliminate risk of infection.
 Prevention is based on avoidance strategies.

 Transmission of most intestinal parasites can be prevented by

 For the international traveler, the best advice is “cook it, boil it, peel it, or forget it.”
-When followed, these measures substantially reduce the risk of intestinal parasitic infections as well as risk of bacterial and viral gastroenteritis.
+When followed, these measures reduce but do not eliminate the risk of intestinal parasitic infections as well as risk of bacterial and viral gastroenteritis.
 Meat, particularly pork, and fish, particularly freshwater varieties, should be thoroughly cooked before ingestion.
-Other safety measures include removing litter boxes from areas where food is prepared to prevent toxoplasmosis.
-People should not swim in freshwater lakes, streams, or rivers in areas where schistosomiasis is endemic or walk barefoot in areas where hookworms are found.
+Other safety measures include removing cat litter boxes from areas where food is prepared to prevent toxoplasmosis.
+People should not swim in freshwater lakes, streams, or rivers in areas where schistosomiasis is endemic or walk barefoot or sit bare-bottom in areas where hookworms are found.

-The risk of malaria and many other vector-borne diseases can be decreased by wearing long-sleeved shirts and pants and applying diethyltoluamide (DEET)-containing insect repellants to exposed skin and permethrin to clothing.
+The risk of malaria and many other vector-borne diseases can be decreased by wearing long-sleeved shirts and pants and applying diethyltoluamide (DEET)-containing insect repellants to exposed skin and permethrin to clothing (see Amebic Keratitis : Prevention).
 Window screens, air-conditioning, and mosquito nets impregnated with permethrin or other insecticides provide further protection.
 In addition, prophylactic antimalarial drugs should be taken by those traveling in endemic regions.

-Travelers to rural Latin America should not sleep in adobe dwellings where reduviid bugs can transmit Chagas disease.
-In Africa, travelers should avoid bright colors and wear long-sleeved shirts and pants to avoid tsetse flies in regions where African sleeping sickness occurs.
+Travelers to rural Latin America should not sleep in adobe dwellings where reduviid bugs can transmit Chagas disease (see Chagas Disease : Prevention).
+In Africa, travelers should avoid bright-colored clothing and wear long-sleeved shirts and pants to avoid tsetse flies in regions where African sleeping sickness occurs (see African Trypanosomiasis : Prevention).